hyperstack-org/hyperstack/docs/rails-installation/other-details.md

 ## Other Rails Configuration Details

-Hyperstack sets a number of Rails configurations as outlined below.
+Hyperstack internally sets a number of Rails configurations as outlined below.

 >These are all setup
 automatically by the hyperstack generators and installers.
 They are documented here for advanced configuration or in the sad chance that something gets broken during your setup.
 Please report any issues with setup, or if you feel you have to manually tweak things.